TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-loading-windows-files-1.md

 	7. Enter `assign` to assign a letter to the selected partition.

-3. In Windows search, enter `disk management` and then select the Disk Managment app.
+3. In Windows search, enter `disk management` and then select the Disk Management app.

 	1. Identify the attached broken disk.
 Usually it's the most recently added disk with the name that's the highest numerical value.